 - Suspect it's a phish?
 Send the alert.

-- How: Forward the suspect phish or malicious email to firstname.lastname@example.org.
+- How: Reporting the email as phishing within Gmail.
+(Alternatively: forward the suspect phish or malicious email to firstname.lastname@example.org).